African cuisine: Southern Africa

 The influence of their diet is reflected in the universal Southern African love of barbecue (generally called in South Africa by its Afrikaans name, a "braai") and biltong (dried preserved meat).
 The traditional beer was ubiquitous in the southern African diet, and the fermentation added additional nutrients to the diet.
 It was a traditional obligation for any family to be able to offer a visitor copious amounts of beer.
 Beer brewing was done by women, and the status of a housewife in pre-colonial southern Africa depended significantly on her skill at brewing delicious beer.

 Milk was historically one of the most important components of the southern African diet.
 Cattle were considered a man's most important possession.
 In order to marry, a man had to compensate his prospective in-laws with a gift of cattle as a dowry for his bride.
 A married man was expected to provide a generous supply of milk to his wife and children, along with meat whenever he slaughtered cattle, sheep or goats.
-Because there was no refrigeration, most milks was soured into a kind of yogurt.
+Because there was no refrigeration, milk was mostly soured into a kind of yogurt.

 The young men of the family often took care of the cattle far away from the villages at "cattle posts," and they sent a steady stream of yogurt home on behalf of their fathers.
 Today, many South Africans of African origin enjoy drinking sour milk products that are sold in the supermarket, comparable to American buttermilk, yogurt, and sour cream.

 On weekends they will have a "braai", and the meal usually consists of "pap and vleis", which is maize porridge and grilled meat as has historically been done in the region.

 The basic ingredients include seafood, meat products (including wild game), poultry, as well as grains, fresh fruits and vegetables.
-Fruits include apples, grapes, mangoes, bananas ,papayas, avocado, oranges, peaches and apricots.
+Fruits include apples, grapes, mangoes, bananas, papayas, avocado, oranges, peaches and apricots.
 Desserts may simply be fruit, but there are some more western-style puddings, such as malva pudding, reminiscent of sticky toffee pudding, which was inspired by both British cuisine and Dutch cuisine.
 Meat products include lamb, and game like venison, ostrich, and impala.
 The seafood includes crayfish, prawns, tuna, mussels, oysters, calamari, mackerel, and lobster.
 There are also several types of traditional and modern alcoholic beverages including many European-style beers.